FAQ'S

 • Maintain objectivity throughout the vocational evaluation process, regardless of the source of the referral

-• To ensure ethical treatment of the individual being evaluated
+• Ensure ethical treatment of the individual being evaluated

-• To communicate with all parties consistent with the assigned role as expert
+• Communicate with all parties consistent with the assigned role as expert

 • Gather relevant information relevant to the person being evaluated that is necessary to complete the evaluation